aartur/mschematool/README.md

 `MigrationsRepository` represents a repository of migrations available for execution, with the default implementation `DirRepository`, which is just a directory with files.
 You might want to extend/reimplement it when you need a smarter mechanism for dealing with sets of migrations.

 `MigrationsExecutor` represents a part that deals with executing migrations and storing results in a table.
-If you want to add support for a new database, you should implement a subclass of this class (see `PostgresMigrations` as an example).
+If you want to add support for a new database, you should implement a subclass of this class (see `PostgresMigrations` and `CassandraMigrations` as an example).